rpakishore/ak_sap/README.md

 ### 3.1.
 GUI

-The repo now supports a streamlit GUI for the wrapper.
-Checkout [`GUI.md`](/documentation/Usage/GUI.md) for instructions.
+The repo has an optional streamlit GUI for the wrapper.
+Checkout [`GUI.md`](/documentation/Usage/GUI.md) for installation and usage instructions.

 ### 3.2.
 Layout Documentation